tstack/lnav/docs/source/sqltab.rst

 Environment variables can be used to store simple values or pass values from **lnav**'s SQL environment to **lnav**'s commands.
-For example, the "open" command will do variable substitution, so you can insert a variable named "FILENAME" and then open it in **lnav** by referencing it with "$FILENAME":
+For example, the :code:`:open` command will do variable substitution, so you can insert a variable named "FILENAME" and then open it in **lnav** by referencing it with "$FILENAME":